 - Change the batteries in your carbon monoxide detector each time you change your clock for daylight savings time.

-- NEVER ignore a carbon monoxide alarm.
+- NEVER ignore carbon monoxide alarms.

 - Check and clean your chimney at least once a year.